 - ACE published articles to the public discussing height-limits changes downtown.
 This resulted in a defeat of efforts to increase heights.

 - ACE urged the Mayor’ Task Force studying long term and short term waterfront access issues to focus on the immediate safety access alternative first.
 This option is currently under development.

-- Asked all Council Candidates in our 5th candidate forum and directly if unchallenged to state their positon on raising building heights in downtown, Westgate and other areas.
+- Asked all Council candidates in our 5th Candidate Forum and directly if unchallenged to state their position on raising building heights in downtown Edmonds, Westgate, and other areas.
 All stated opposition to raising building heights in the downtown / waterfront area.

 2009 – 2014